tomekmgr/CostCalculator/README.md

 # CostCalculator
-Application that handles cost of used material calculation when calculating total price for CNC milling
+Application that handles cost of used material when calculating total price for CNC milling